3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 COLITIS SUDDENLY ("ACUTE COLITIS"):

-A pet that has sudden symptoms of colitis probably has a stress-related colitis (common after boarding, moving, severe weather or other change) or a dietary indescretion-related colitis (related to treats or raiding the garbage).
+A pet that has sudden symptoms of colitis probably has a stress-related colitis (common aftr boarding, moving, severe weather or other change) or a dietary indescretion-related colitis (related to treats or raiding the garbage).
 These episodes are generally minor and can be cleared with a short course of medication such as metronidazole or sulfasalazine and/or dietary therapy.
-Parasites, especially giardia and whipworms, can also cause colitis and may have to be ruled out as well with testing.
+Parasites, especially giardia and whipworms, can also cause colitis and may have to be ruled out as well with testing or deworming.
 In general, a few days of medication and bland diet should resolve the problem and the pet will be back to normal quickly.
 During recovery it is common to find the pet has no stool at all for a couple of days.
 This is normal and not a sign of constipation.
 If, however, the pet's diarrhea is not clearly improved in 2-3 days, the owner should contact the veterinarian's office with an update to see if further testing is needed.

-COLITIS CHRONICALLY OR EPISODICALLY:
+COLITIS CHRONICALLY OR IN RECURRENT EPISODES

 MANAGEMENT TIPS FOR COLITIS